dsrw/enu/README.md

 # Config

-The Enu data directory lives in `~/Library/Application Support/Enu` on Mac, and `%AppData%\Enu` on Windows. `config.json` has a few configurable options:
+The Enu data directory lives in `~/Library/Application Support/enu` on Mac, `%AppData%\enu` on Windows, and `~/.local/share/enu` on Linux. `config.json` has a few configurable options:

 `downscale`: Increase to render at a lower resolution to improve performance.
 Should be an integer.